LanWu076/disflow_ros2/README.md

 ---

+## Notes

+This repository contains a ROS2 version of DisFlow.

+The original paper was developed using ROS1.
+Unfortunately, after moving to a new institution, I no longer have access to the original ROS1 machine, so I decided to migrate the project to ROS2 instead of maintaining the old codebase.

+At the moment, the ROS2 version has mainly been tested on the **Human Rotation** experiment presented in the paper.
+Some of the other experiments and utilities from the original ROS1 implementation have not yet been fully ported.

+If you are interested in reproducing other results from the paper, need the original ROS1 code, rosbags, calibration files, or experiment configurations, feel free to send me an email and I will do my best to help.

+---

 ## Demo Video

 [DisFlow Demo Video](media/disflow_demo.mp4)

 Click the image above to get the access to the demo video.

+---

 ## Overview